MarkoKaartinen/MPhoto/README.md

 Photo sharing platform for novice photographers.
 This will allow photographer to share his photos to specific group.
 It will ask password and show right photo folders to user.

-In future it will support public photo folders also.

 Features (1.0)
 --------------